Gurubalan-GIT/Merchandise-API/README.md

   ```

 - Run `pipenv install` & `pipenv shell` to start the environment.
+- Run `python3 manage.py makemigrations` to detect and make migrations.
+- Run `python3 manage.py migrate` to execute migrations into database.
 - Run `python3 manage.py runserver` to start the application.

 ## Pointers to note